 Step1: Put the SD card in your computer

 Insert the SD card into your SD card reader.
 You can use the SD card slot if you have one, or an SD adapter in a USB port.
 Note the drive letter assigned to the SD card.
 You can see the drive letter in the File Explorer, for example E:

 Step 2.
 Download the Raspberry Pi OS image

-Download the Raspberry Pi OS image from below download link (choose the radio baud rate you need).
+Download the Raspberry Pi OS image from below download link.
 Once downloaded, unzip the zip file, the full image is about 4 Gigabytes.

 Raspberry Pi OS image URL: